 Prices shown have been calculated using current exchange rates, however as rates do change quickly this may affect published website prices

 14 Unavoidable & Extraordinary Circumstances

-We will not pay you compensation if we must cancel or amend your travel arrangements in any way because of unavoidable or extraordinary circumstances.
+We will not be liable or pay you compensation if we must cancel or amend your travel arrangements in any way because of unavoidable or extraordinary circumstances.
 Unavoidable and extraordinary circumstances means a situation beyond our control, the consequences of which could not have been avoided even if all reasonable measures had been taken.

 15 Additional assistance